Positivity of Intersection Multiplicity Over a Two-Dimensional Base: Abstract

 \section{Abstract}

-We prove the positivity of Serre's Intersection Multiplicity when $A = R[[X_1, \cdots, X_n]]$ and $(R,\fm)$ is a two-dimensional, complete regular local ring.
+We prove the positivity of Serre's Intersection Multiplicity for regular local rings that are essentially smooth over a two-dimensional, regular base.
 Afterward, we apply this result to prove a transversality theorem for unramified regular local rings via a local analysis on the blowup.